Aiven-Open/klaw-docs/docs/docs/Concepts/promotion.md

     during unexpected behaviour of system.
 -   By maintaining a history of applied changes, easy track back on the evolution of a configuration.
+-   Preloading requests with the advanced configuration of the lower environment to help ensure developers don't miss any important configuration.

 The resource owners administer promotion of resources, and each team can promote a topic, schema or connector from one environment to the next.